Resource roads

 In B.C. there are different types of resource roads.
 The majority of them are Forest Service Roads and road permit roads that are used to access natural resources.
 Many of these roads are managed using permits.

-The B.C. government maintains resource roads that are not under a permit.
-Rural communities and high value recreation sites have priority.
+The B.C. government maintains most resource roads that are not under a permit.
+Available resources are prioritized to resources roads that supply access to rural communities, residents and high value recreation sites.

 Roads on private, federal or municipal land and B.C.
 Ministry of Transportation side roads are not considered resource roads.